Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 There are tax benefits for NRIs if they purchase health insurance in India.
 This is applicable in case the policy is purchased in the country for an individual as well as for parents.

-Usually, the term Mediclaim pertains to insurance coverage in case of hospitalisation.
-Whereas the term Health Insurance can also offer insurance coverage before and after hospitalisation and not just during hospitalisation.
+Usually, Mediclaim policies cover only hospitalisation expenses.
+They don't cover other kinds of expenses such as diagnostic tests, doctor consultations, medications, etc. Health Insurance provides insurance coverage before and after hospitalisation and not just during hospitalisation.
 However, health insurance for NRI and Mediclaim for NRI might be used interchangeably in some cases for basic plans.
 Thus, it’s best to discuss the coverage with the insurer before purchasing either policy.

 For an NRI, it’s better to be covered under some sort of health insurance purchased in India while in the country.
 However, in certain situations, it might be okay to not purchase a health insurance policy in India.
 Here’s a list of such situations.